 Don’t worry, Terpinen-4-ol is just the active ingredient of tea tree oil.

 This is steam-distilled from tea tree leaves.

-One study lists Terpinen-4-ol as a key ingredient giving tea tree oil its anti-microbial properties.
+One study lists Terpinen-4-ol as key to making tea tree oil a good essential oil for acne.

 This product conforms to the ISO Standard for Terpinen-4-ol.
-So, no, you aren’t getting too much Terp.
+So, don’t worry, you aren’t getting too much Terp.